Destaq/chinese-comprehension/README.md

   - Count unique unknown words in text
 - Calculate comprehension of text based on your known words
   - Calculate the above splitting text and known vocab word-by-word or character-by-character
+- Generate a breakdown of the text by HSK level
 - Exclude words such as proper nouns to improve comprehension accuracy
 - Output unknown words into a file, sorted by frequency
 - Add all words from book to known wordlist